Skip to Main Content

 Generative AI (Large Language Models)

 Large Language Models (LLMs) have been taking the world by storm.
 Led by ChatGPT, these AI models produce human-like responses to questions asked of them.
-They are poised to re-shape the world and the legal field in particular.
-Some of those listed below can be tried out for free.
+Some of the LLMs listed below can be tried out for free.
 Having trouble with some of the terms being used in the AI discussion?
 Check out law.com's Glossary of AI Terms:

 Free Resources